Get help today 888-685-5770 or sign up for 24/7 text support.

 10. AA Remains Apolitical

-11. Personal anonymity of members is deeply important
+11. Personal Anonymity of Members is Deeply Important

 Anonymity exists to protect group members from public scrutiny and opinion.
 AA should avoid sensational advertising, and the names, faces, or other identities of members should never be used to promote the program, shame members, or otherwise attract attention.
-Praising groups or individual members is unnecessary; recommendation to AA should be only for those in need of help.
+Praising groups or individual members is unnecessary; recommendations to AA should be only for those in need of help.

 12. Anonymity is the Spiritual Foundation of the Traditions

 The principle of anonymity has spiritual significance, allowing members the freedom to express their struggles and their completion of the steps.
-Anonymity reminds members to focus on principles above personalities, and to practice genuine humility.
+Anonymity reminds members to focus on principles above personalities and to practice genuine humility.
 Blessings cannot spoil members, nor can failures stop spiritual growth.

 More on the 12 Traditions and Addiction Treatment